-A diversional therapist has been employed.
-The diversional therapist will be supported to implement an activity programme with support of the caregivers working in the Memory Care unit.
+Two diversional therapists and activity coordinators have been employed.
+The diversional therapists will be supported to implement an activity programme with support of the caregivers working in the Memory Care Unit.
 Activity staff and hours will increase as resident numbers increase.
 A weekly activity plan has been developed.
 The programme is designed for residents with memory loss.

-The medication management system includes medication management policies and associated procedures that follow recognised standards and guidelines for safe medicine management practice in accordance with the current Medicine Care Guides.
-The service has planned to implement a safe implementation of the medication system including ensuring registered nurses and care staff have completed medication training and competencies.
-There are secure medication rooms in the dual-purpose unit and Memory Care unit.
+The medication management system includes medication management policies and associated procedures that follow recognised standards and guidelines for safe medicine management practice, in accordance with the current Medicine Care Guides.
+The service has planned to implement a safe implementation of the medication system, including ensuring registered nurses and care staff have completed medication training and competencies.
+There are secure medication rooms in the dual-purpose unit and Memory Care Unit.
 An electronic medication system is to be implemented on opening.